 Andrew Shumway asked how realistic this year’s $9 million dollar goal was, with reference to numbers from Fiscal Year ‘19.

 Yash Raj Sinna said that he did not think it was realistic that the STF Committee would find $9 million worth of projects but having a financial buffer would be safe and would encourage the Committee to maximize the number of proposals accepted and help the Committee allocate money for each quarter.
 He said that the STF Committee had open positions for GPSS appointees.
 He asked what the process would be to recruit more members.
 He said that Julia Overfelft and A.J.
 Balatico were the current appointees.
-He said that according to the STF Committee by-laws, there can be up to 4 GPSS members, and that having more would be great.
+He said that according to the STF Committee Bylaws, there can be up to 4 GPSS members, and that having more would be great.

 Aaron Yared said that he and Ashlee Abrantes, the Director of Student Affairs, were working on setting up a liaison program.
 He said that once they get that running, GPSS will be able to start recruiting students and sending them to different committees.